 Jim Beam White Label is a solid budget Bourbon.
 It's a decent entry-level option for people new to Bourbon, as the affordable price and the low ABV make it pretty approachable.
 However, considering the weak taste, there are better options for just a few dollars more.

-The nose with notes of corn and light fruity notes is quite typical for a Bourbon.
+The nose with its notes of corn and light fruitness is typical for a Bourbon.
 And the usual Bourbon flavors of oak and vanilla can be found, too.
 But overall, this spirit lacks complexity and has harsh alcohol notes even though it is only 80 proof.

 Jim Beam Green Label